Euphorbia milii

 Euphorbia milii, the crown-of-thorns, Christ plant or Christ's thorn, is a species of flowering plant in the spurge family, Euphorbiaceae, native to Madagascar.
-The specifies commemorates Baron Milius, once Governor of Réunion, who introduced the species to France in 1821.
+The epithet commemorates Baron Milius, once Governor of Réunion, who introduced the species to France in 1821.

 The native Malagasy name for this plant, songosongo, has also been applied to several other Euphorbia species.
 It is thought that the species was introduced to the Middle East in ancient times; legend, which associates it with the crown-of-thorns worn by Jesus Christ upon his crucifixion, has likely influenced the common name "crown-of-thorns".
 It is commonly used as an ornamental houseplant but can be grown outside year-round in warmer, frost-free climates.

 Description

 E. milii is a woody, succulent subshrub or shrub growing up to 1.8 m tall, depending on cultivar, with densely spiny stems.
 Some varieties grow in a more horizontal, sprawling, or prostrate manner, while others grow nearly vertically.
 Certain cultivars are prized for their thinner stems, while many, especially the Thai hybrids, have considerably thicker, substantial stems, measuring several inches in diameter.
 Just as the flowers and growth habit can vary by cultivar, so too can the sharpness/bluntness or shape and consistency of the spines.
 On most varieties, the spines will measure up to 3 cm long, and aid the plant in scrambling over other plants, eventually forming a dense and impenetrable wall.
 The fleshy, green leaves are found mainly on new growth, and are up to 3.5 cm long and 1.5 cm broad.
 Several variegated varieties exist in cultivation.

 The flowers are small, subtended by a pair of conspicuous petal-like bracts, variably red, pink or white, up to 12 mm broad.
 The plant thrives between spring and summer but produces flowers all year round.
 Extrafloral nectaries at the involucre were first reported on E. milii by Teng and Hu 2002.